Based on backstory and how cool of an action figure they’d make.

 4. Havina Vonreg

-Story: Something is appealing about characters who have nothing left to lose.
+Story: There is something appealing about characters who have nothing left to lose.
 Having lost two brothers, trusted squadmates, and dealing with defectors can cause one to see red all the time and Havina’s personality and motivations make sense.
 She even has the battle scars to go along with the attitude.
 I dig it.

 Figure: She is the only one that appears to have a uniquely designed helmet (red going around the eyes of the helmet).
-Maybe Vonregs just love the color red but it is enough to pique my interest in a figure and I would put her on the shelf next to Vonreg.
+Maybe Vonregs just love the color red but it is enough to pique my interest in a figure and I would put her on the shelf next to Vonreg from Resistance.
 Business-wise, it wouldn’t make sense to make just one character from the Titan Squad.
 But this list doesn’t really need to make sense because it is about the figures I want.
 She’s a Vonreg and must carry on the tradition of getting a figure with a minimal amount of character development.

 3. Kierah “Gunny” Koovah